paulttt/paulttt/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 Reach me at: paul.teufel@web.de
+- 📫 Reach me at: mail@paulteufel.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->